 14.1.1.
 Operator

-The Operator must provide an Emergency Contact (CPEC) in order to give real time assistance to the BT Operator Service Contact Centre (OSCC), the BT FRP and the Emergency Authority (EA).
+The Operator must provide an Emergency Contact (CPEC) in order to give real time assistance to the BT Operator Service Contact Centre (OSCC), the BT Fault Reporting Point (FRP) and the Emergency Authority (EA).

 The contact must be accessible by telephone with priority answer and be available 24 hours a day.